leonp/portion/README.md

 ## RSS feed

 Find the site feed at `/feed/index.xml`.
+Make sure you set `feedurl` to your site's root address in `_config.yml` to generate correct links to your live RSS feed.

 ## Styles